MihaiDavid05/Mask-to-COCO-JSON/README.md

 # Masks (with holes) exporter to COCO JSON annotation format

-This exporter is a bit special in a sense that it takes into consideration holes in the custom binary masks and, thus, creates COCO JSON annotations files that **consider holes in different objects/instances.**
+This exporter is a bit special in a sense that it **preserves holes** in the custom binary masks and, thus, creates COCO JSON annotations files that **consider holes in different objects/instances.**

 Even though the original COCO annotations format DOES NOT take into consideration the holes in the objects, you can export other datasets in COCO format, such that holes ARE taken into consideration.